 But she missed China, and when she tried to return 10 years later, she was prohibited by the Communist government from re-entering.
 The book ends sort of abruptly with Gladys telling how she went to America to tell churches there of the needs in China.
-She received support from World Vision for the mission she started in Hong Kong and the orphanage she founded in Taipei, where she spent her last years and died in 1970.
+She received support from World Vision for the mission she started in Hong Kong and the orphanage she founded in Taipei, where she spent her last years and died in 1970, never marrying.

 I like a lot of detail, which I found lacking in Gladys Aylward, The Little Woman.
 Often a chapter begins with “One day…” and I found myself asking questions: How long had she been there when this happened? or, How much later was this incident? so I ended up looking for some of this information on other sites.
 I really wished there were more dates included or a timeline for reference.
 I also think an epilogue giving information about her final years would’ve been a good addition to the book.
 Miss Aylward’s account is not terribly personal but relates important events that happened like a story, making her narrative very readable even for young readers.